ganyx/acpaaf2026/index.md

 ### When and Where
 9-11 February 2026
+Sydney Nanoscience Hub (A31)
 The University of Sydney, NSW 2006, Australia

+![Locations:]/assets/images/Map.png)

 ### Abstract Submission:
-Please submit your one-page abstract or any enquiries to [abstract@acpaaf.org](mailto:abstract@acpaaf.org)
+Please submit your one-page abstract or any enquiries to [abstract@acpaaf.org](mailto:abstract@acpaaf.org) before the deadline of 20 Jan 2026.

 Updates will be available on our conference website: [acpaaf.org](https://acpaaf.org)